trentlilley/My_Knowledge/Cloud_Computing/AWS/AWS_Ref.md

 - S3 cannot be used to run databases or operating systems as it is not a computing environment

 - Features unlimited object storage and storage volume, so there is no need to know how much storage you need to provision upfront.
-There is a 5TB size limit for each object however.
+The minimum size an object can be is 0 bytes whereas the maximum is 5TB.

 - Data in S3 has high `availability` as it is replicated across multiple storehouses